-Many people with poor vision retain some sight and are able to recognise changing or contrasting colour to provide them with visual clues when moving around a building.
-It may be sufficient to paint any columns and walls in a contrasting colour and to highlight changes in level by, for example, making the nosing to step and stair treads a contrasting colour (see BS 830040 for further guidance).
+Many people with poor vision retain some sight and are able to recognise changing or contrasting colour to provide them with visual clues when moving around a building.\ It may be sufficient to paint any columns and walls in a contrasting colour and to highlight changes in level by, for example, making the nosing to step and stair treads a contrasting colour (see BS 8300).

-For people with no sight, a well-managed 'buddy system', continuous handrails, a sound localisation system (which helps people to move towards an alert sound) or the installation of more tactile aids may be appropriate.
+For people with no sight, trained attendants, continuous handrails or a sound localisation system (which helps people to move towards an alert sound), or the installation of more tactile aids may be appropriate.

 People will usually attempt to leave premises by the same way that they entered.
-As these entrances in places of assembly will then be the exits of choice it follows that the other exit facilities provided for the premises may not be fully utilised.
+As these entrances in cinemas and theatres will then be the exits of choice, it follows that the other exit facilities provided for the premises may not be fully utilised.
 For this reason all available exits should be clearly indicated so that the public are aware that there are ways to leave the building other than by the doors which they used to gain admission.
-In addition, the provision of well sign-posted exits in full view of an audience can give a feeling of security in an emergency situation.
-Maintained internally illuminated exit signs will be required where the lighting may be dimmed or extinguished (e.g. lecture rooms).
+In addition, the provision of well signed exits in full view of an audience can give a feeling of security in an emergency situation.